tlack/vino/README.md

   with some headers to check cache expiration.
 What is this URL used for?
 To alert users
 	when the service is down?

-- The user profile endpoints (/users/profiles/[SuperLongUserIdInt]) returns the users phone number.
+- (Updated) The user profile endpoints (/users/profiles/[SuperLongUserIdInt]) returns the users phone number.
 I find that strange.
 Perhaps it's useful for finding people to follow using your contacts, but even so I feel that functionality should be server side.
+Update: This no longer occurs.
+The phoneNumber field still appears for some users, but its value is null.

 - There's a "secret" web interface for the Explore pane that can be accessed without login via your web browser: http://vine.co/explore .
 I'm a bit